s-manguy/projects/RWD/fcc-05-portfolio/README.md

+# The freeCodeCamp project : Build a Personal Portfolio Webpage
-This project is the fifth and last of five projects to obtain the RWD Certification.
+This project is the fifth and last of five projects to obtain the [**RWD Certification**](https://www.freecodecamp.org/certification/fcc3ab085a4-3e2d-4160-a445-50914111cc0d/responsive-web-design).

 Have a look at the [codepen](https://codepen.io/s-manguy/full/KKapbzd) realised on 2021/03/24.

-# The freeCodeCamp project : Build a Personal Portfolio Webpage
+## Instructions
 **Objective** Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/zNBOYG.

 **Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.**